cloudacademy/ca-webinars-mastering-machine-learning/README.md

 ## Repository Structure
 You will find:
  - a `data` folder containing the data used in this series;
- - a folder called `episode-01` containing the material related to the first episode entitled _Imputing Missing Values with scikit-learn_.
+ - a folder called `episode_01` containing the material related to the first episode entitled _Imputing Missing Values with scikit-learn_.
 The recorded session can be found [here](https://www.youtube.com/watch?v=FJLwxmdGOuU).
+  - a folder called `episode_02` containing the material related to the second episode entitled _Build and run a Machine Learning Pipeline_.
+The recorded session can be found [here](https://www.youtube.com/watch?v=qZ0dJhsxYB4).

 ## Setting Up the Google Colab Environment